 I had an instructor at the Culinary Institute of America teach our class how to make this famous sauce.
-I’ve played around with it since…and here’s how I like to make it…drawing from many great chef’s and cookbooks from France and beyond.
-Enjoy.
-The is truly something to savor.
-150% Loon Approved.
+I’ve played around with it since…and this recipe is how I like to make it.

 Filet Mignon with Classic Bordelaise Sauce